-Bachelor of Arts in Cinema
+Bachelor in Cinema

 Over the three years of the Bachelor of Arts in Cinema, students discover the diversity of film writing, from documentary to fiction.
 The program promotes formal risk-taking and encourages the exploration of areas of hybridisation between genres, while emphasising films in tune with today’s world.
 Students learn to master the techniques of filming, sound recording, editing and post-production.
 In addition, they cultivate their vision, critical thinking and ability to express themselves through theory courses.